This applies primarily to full-time students studying abroad, or persons stationed abroad by their Norwegian employer.

 Ambulance transport and hospitalisation

-You are entitled to 100% reimbursement of your actual expenses on necessary ambulance transport and hospitalisation abroad.
+You are entitled to a full refund of actual expenses for necessary ambulance transport and hospitalisation abroad.

-You normally have to pay a 25% share (your user fee) of the actual cost of necessary outpatient treatment (including dialysis) and other medical care outside a hospital, for tests and diagnostics performed by medical laboratories and for radiological examinations and treatment.
+You can get 75 % of actual expenses covered for necessary outpatient treatment (including dialysis) and other medical care outside hospital, for tests and diagnostics at medical laboratories, and for radiological examinations and treatment.

 In order to be eligible for the maximum allowable subsidisation, you must take care to obtain documentation of the type of medical care you have received, including any tests you have had done.

-You are entitled to 100% reimbursement of your actual expenses on necessary antenatal care assessments (pregnancy checkups) abroad.
+You are entitled to a full refund of actual expenses for necessary pregnancy check-ups abroad.